Historical Overview of DLE Department

 - The Multifunctional Resource Center (MRC), funded by federal Title VII monies from 1975 until 1993, was responsible for providing professional development to school personnel in bilingual education instruction and program development in southern California.
 This MRC was led by Rafael Fernandez 1975-1989 and in the 1990’s by Drs.
 Ruben Espinosa and Rocio Moss.
 The MRC developed a professional development process for program organizational change and to support improvement of student learning through enhancing biliteracy teacher competency in planning and delivering bilingual instruction, strengthening administrator skills, and familiarizing all personnel with research-based practices that increased effective learning for students and specifically emergent bilingual students

 - The Bilingual Bicultural Resource Center (BBCC), funded by federal Title VII from 1975-1987, developed into a national site for bilingual materials, with over 70 thousand K-12 instructional books and texts from throughout the Spanish-speaking world.
 To develop and staff this initiatives, SDSU deliberately reached out to find visionary educators with Leonard Fierro directing the Bilingual Collection Center.
 He had served as coordinator and then director for the English as a Second Language (ESL) Bilingual-Bicultural Demonstration Center for San Diego County where he developed resource materials for teachers and students and worked to award college credit for bilingual educators via summer programs in conjunction with local colleges.
 In 1975, Len Fierro came on board at SDSU as Co-director for the SDSU Bilingual Bicultural Resource Center, with Consuelo Alcala designated as the coordinator in the use of the collection that guided teachers to examine the strengths and weaknesses of the instructional materials for biases and cultural relevance.
-The BBCC became part of the Multicultifuctional Resource Center and used by the Multicultural Department in the College of Education.
+The BBCC became part of the Multicultifunctional Resource Center and used by the Multicultural Department in the College of Education.

 - Multicultural Department was created in 1978 to institutionalize the work of the Institute for Cultural Pluralism (ICP) and to develop biliteracy teachers and bilingual specialists.
 The knowledge and skills acquired under the MRC, NODAD-Lau Center and the BBCC influenced the curriculum and courses of the Multicultural Department.
-The founding tenure track faculty (1975-199) included Reyes Mazon, Alberto Ochoa, Gus Getner, Ana Maria Rodriguez, Natalie Kuhlman, and Ruben Espinosa, Richard Pacheco.
-The primary goal was to work with inservice teachers to complete a Bilingual Cross Cultural Specialist Credential and to develop a California’s bilingual teacher credential.
+The founding tenure track faculty (1975-199X) included Reyes Mazon, Alberto Ochoa, Gus Getner, Ana Maria Rodriguez, Natalie Kuhlman, Ruben Espinosa, and Richard Pacheco.
+The primary goal was to work with in-service teachers to complete a Bilingual Cross Cultural Specialist Credential and to develop California’s bilingual teacher credential.
 In 1982 a major COE reorganization, via the activism of faculty and the San Diego County bilingual educational community, the Multicultural Department became the Policy Studies in Language and Cross Cultural Education (PLC).
 The Bilingual Multiple Subjects and Single Subject Credentials were approved by the California Commission of Teacher Credentialing and became the domain of the PLC Department.
 The ICP continued until 1993 and its pedagogical values were incorporated and enhanced by the PLC Department in its MA Degree program and doctoral programs in the late 1980’s to the present.

 The credential and graduate courses were guided by the pedagogical principles of the CHCALT Model (The Community, Home, Cultural Awareness, and Language Training).
-Initially by 1978, the CHCALT model was instituted for the Teacher Corps program that was implemented in the School of Education at San Diego State University and for inservice teachers specifically leading to a Specialist Credential for Native American, African American, Filipino, and Latino teachers.
+Initially by 1978, the CHCALT model was instituted for the Teacher Corps program that was implemented in the School of Education at San Diego State University and for in-service teachers specifically leading to a Specialist Credential for Native American, African American, Filipino, and Latino teachers.
 The CHCALT model had four program content components: (a) Philosophy of Education for the Culturally and Linguistically Different; (b) Sociocultural Awareness-Home and Community Based; (c) Oral Language and Assessment Techniques; and (d) Diagnostic and Prescriptive Strategies.

 - Philosophical orientation: Pedagogy & Ideology of Education through critical pedagogy

-- Sociocultural: Home/ Teacher/School Connections & Community Influences
+- Sociocultural: Home/ Teacher/ School Connections & Community Influences

 - Language & Literacy Policy: Biliteracy instructional programs, curriculum focus, & cultural relevant and sustaining pedagogical practices